 All birdwatching excursions with expert leader and local guides, full-board accommodation (starting with lunch on 19th, ending with breakfast on 1st), soft drinks at meal times, bottled water throughout, local transport by mini-bus, boat trips, reserve entrance fees, cultural visits as mentioned above, all internal flights and international flights.

 Travel insurance.
 Personal items, alcoholic drinks, laundry.

-Flights from London Heathrow to Port Moresby (via Dubai and Singapore), using the scheduled services of Emirates Airlines and Air Niugini.
-Outbound flight departs mid-morning, return arrives back mid-afternoon.
+Flights from London Heathrow to Port Moresby (via Singapore), using the scheduled services of Singapore Airlines and Air Niugini.
+Outbound flight departs mid-evening, return arrives back early morning.
 It is also possible to fly from Manchester and other UK airports.
-Please contact us for details.

 Raggiana Bird of Paradise

 click here to see the photographs in our PNG Album

 Birding PNG, Birdwatching PNG, PNG safari, PNG Bird Tour.
 PNG birdwatching holiday.
 Birds of PNG.
 PNG Bird Holiday.
 PNG Birding Holiday.

 Birding Papua New Guinea, Birdwatching Papua New Guinea, Papua New Guinea safari, Papua New Guinea Bird Tour.
 Papua New Guinea birdwatching holiday.
 Birds of Papua New Guinea.
 Papua New Guinea Bird Holiday.
 Papua New Guinea Birding Holiday.